singnet/dev-portal/docs/all/index.md

       cta: Read more
       url: '/docs/contribute/deployment'
     - title: Theme Updates for the Dev Portal
-      excerpt: Sometimes we'll add new feature, fix small theme bugs and you'll need to update your SingularityNET Developer Portal in case you have installed it locally.
+      excerpt: Sometimes we'll add a new feature or fix small theme bugs, and you'll need to update your SingularityNET Developer Portal in case you have installed it locally.
 In this section you can find a full theme update guide.
       cta: Read more
       url: '/docs/contribute/theme-updates'
     - title: Contribution Guidelines for Repos